mtorre4580/deprecated/README.md

 - To building time use the jsdoc decorator [@deprecated](https://jsdoc.app/tags-deprecated) in the code
 - To runtime use the function from this lib `deprecated` to notify in the console
-- The sendMetrics function allows to get more insight what app,frontend or api is using the deprecated lib to notify
+- The sendMetrics function allows to get more insight what app is using the deprecated method to notify the team
-- You can use any env variable to apply the wrapper or not to avoid validation only for development, staging environment
+- You can use any environment variable to apply the wrapper or not, if you only need to run in development or staging